France: EU fraud agency investigating candidate Le Pen - NewsBreak

 OLAF didn't immediately respond to requests for comment Monday, a holiday in Belgium and several European countries.

-It's not the first time Le Pen has been accused of misusing EU funds.
-Among several legal affairs that have dogged her party, Le Pen was handed preliminary charges in 2018 based on a separate investigation by OLAF accusing members of her party of using aides on the European Parliament’s payroll for the party’s political activity.
-Other French political parties faced similar accusations.
+It's not the first time Le Pen and her party were accused of misusing EU funds.
+Among several legal affairs that have dogged her party, Le Pen was handed preliminary charges in 2018 based on a separate investigation by OLAF accusing National Rally members of using aides on the European Parliament’s payroll for the party’s political activity.

 Follow AP’s coverage of the French election at https://apnews.com/hub/french-election-2022